Wayne Yates: Professional career

-After finishing his college career at Memphis State, Yates was selected in the first round (fifth overall selection) of the 1961 NBA Draft by the Los Angeles Lakers.
+After finishing his college career at Memphis State, Yates was selected in the first round (fifth overall selection) of the 1961 NBA draft by the Los Angeles Lakers.
 He made his NBA debut on October 27, 1961, recording one rebound and attempting one field goal against the Detroit Pistons.
 He ultimately played only one season in the NBA, backing up All-Star Rudy LaRusso in 1961–62 NBA season.
 He averaged 1.9 points and 2.5 rebounds in 37 games in a season shortened by injury.
 In the offseason, he was traded to the Saint Louis Hawks for future draft picks.

 Instead of reporting to the Hawks, Yates signed with the Oakland Oaks of the fledgeling American Basketball League.
 While Yates found a productive role with the team, averaging 10.7 points and 8.7 rebounds per game, the league folded before the season ended.
 He was subsequently invited to the New York Knicks training camp prior to the 1963–64 NBA season.
 However, he did not make the team.

 Coaching career

 Yates returned to his alma mater, Memphis State, as an assistant to head coach Moe Iba in 1969.
 When Iba was dismissed in 1970, new coach Gene Bartow retained Yates as an assistant.
 Yates helped Memphis State to their first Final Four, as the upstart Tigers made it all the way to the 1973 NCAA tournament final, losing to UCLA.
 After one more season, Bartow left for Illinois and Yates was elevated to head coach.

 The young coach had a successful tenure at Memphis State, leading the Tigers to three straight postseason appearances and four straight 19+ win seasons.
 However, a subpar 1978–79 season, allegations of NCAA violations, and the academic suspension of Tigers star Tony Rufus all led to Yates announcing his resignation on February 8, 1979.
 He was eventually replaced by Dana Kirk at the conclusion of the season.
 His final record in five seasons at Memphis was 111–49.

-After a year off from coaching, Yates was named head coach at Northwestern Louisiana (now Northwestern State University) in 1980.
+After a year off from coaching, Yates was named head coach at Northwestern State University in 1980.
 He coached there for five seasons, finishing with a 48–67 record at the school.
 Yates resigned following a 3–25 season in 1984–85.